neophob/emu-ram-art/README.md

 ## TODO

-- support more emulators
+- support more emulators (Sinclair, GameBoy, C64)
 - more flexible visualizer (layout, framelength)
 - improve rendering speed: using the js canvas lib is not the fastest when rendering
-- the current detection of interesting diagrams is rather primitive (filterSlots function), lots of other improvements possible
+- the current selection of interesting diagrams is rather primitive (`filterSlots` function), lots of other improvements possible
 - add optional header text
 - bells'n whistles build process (moar tests, CI integration)